Data Processing Addendum ("DPA")

 (b) the relevant information is already in the public domain.

 12.2 Notices.
-All notices and communications given under this Agreement must be in writing and will be delivered personally, sent by post or sent by email to the address or email address set out in the heading of this Agreement at such other address as notified from time to time by the Parties changing address.
+All notices and communications given under this Agreement must be in writing and will be delivered personally, sent by post or sent by email to the address or email address set out in the subscription registration, purchase order, or similar document under which the Services were procured by the Customer, or at such other address as notified from time to time by the Parties changing address.

 - Governing Law and Jurisdiction

-13.1 This Agreement is governed by the laws of the member state in which the data exporter is established.
+13.1 This Agreement is governed by the laws of the member state in which the Customer is established.

 13.2 Any dispute arising in connection with this Agreement, which the Parties will not be able to resolve amicably, will be handled according to the section of the Terms of Service entitled “Disputes”.